 Iron Bow proposes the Imagicle Call Recording application for a centralized solution for call recording (audio recording) for Cisco UC platforms.
 It's easy to use, reliable, flexible and dedicated to any company that needs to record calls either for critical services with legal requirements, for operator training or just to keep track of important calls.
 It offers two recording modes: Always On, where every single call is automatically recorded with no user intervention, and On Demand, for only those conversations that need to be recorded.
 Imagicle Call Recording can be integrated with Cisco platforms in three ways, making it perfect for e-cloud hosted environments as well.

 Imagicle Call Recording is a client/server application and an Imagicle Application Suite add-on.
 It can co-reside on the same physical/virtual server as Application Suite with which it shares the user database, with external source synch and authentication capabilities (Cisco UCM, LDAP, Active Directory), for ease of administration.
 Thanks to the modern recording technologies used (requires no sniffer or network apparatus to capture traffic), it can be used both on-premise and in e-Cloud hosted environments.
 Simple licensing based on the number of simultaneous recording channels, regardless of the number of telephones/agents you want to record.

+{%p endif %}

 Core Datacenter UCM Cloud Build Tasks